-The Black Creek Canal virus, Muleshoe virus, and Bayou virus in the southeastern US and Mexico
+The Black Creek Canal virus, Muleshoe virus, and Bayou virus in the southeastern United States and Mexico

-The New York virus (a variant of Sin Nombre virus) on the East Coast of the US
+The New York virus (a variant of Sin Nombre virus) on the East Coast of the United States

 The Convict Creek virus and Isla Vista virus on the West Coast of North America